tdhock/tdhock.github.io/_posts/2024-06-25-application.md

 interesting future research project/publication.
 Then write a summary, in your own words (not copying from the publication), that contains

+* Your motivation: why did you choose this paper?
 * Background: what is the problem setting and data?
 For example, in regression the data is a n x p input/feature matrix, an n-vector of outputs/labels, problem is learning a function which takes a p-dimensional input/feature vector and returns a real-valued output/prediction.
 * Previous work: what are the existing approaches for that problem, and what are their drawbacks that motivate a new algorithm?
 For example, in regression there are linear models, neural networks, boosting, etc.
 * Novelty: what are the new ideas presented in the paper?
 Are they theoretical or empirical, or both?
 For example, the paper could use existing models/data and present a new proof about the optimality/speed of an existing algorithm, or it could use existing algorithms/data with a new neural network model architecture, or it could present new benchmark data sets for comparing various existing algorithms/models.